 Definition of a Disciple:

-I have been debating on just what a disciple of Jesus is supposed to look like, perhaps you’ll take a look at my posts on discipleship:
+I have been researching just what a disciple of Jesus is supposed to look like, perhaps you’ll take a look at my posts on discipleship:

 - What Should a Disciple Look Like?
 2017